JinHwaChiu/Udacity_DSND/Capstone/Sparky/Readme.md

 ## Files: <a name="datafiles"/>
 ##### There are three data sets provided with the project:

-- 'Sparkify.ipynb:' : The main coding file in jypyter notebook format to work in Udacity workspace.
+- 'Sparkify_Capstone.ipynb:' : The main coding file in jypyter notebook format to work in Udacity workspace.
-- 'Sparkify.ipynb' : an HTML file for the jupyter workbook.
+- 'Sparkify_Capstone.ipynb' : an HTML file for the jupyter workbook.
 - 'README.md' : This file.

 ## Instructions: <a name="instructions"/>